maxron84/Terminal-Chat-Program/docs/security/SECURITY_ENHANCEMENT_CONCEPT.md

 ## Executive Summary

-This document outlines the technical design for implementing TLS/SSL encryption and user authentication to make Vibe Cozy Chat suitable for cloud deployment (AWS).
+This document outlines the technical design for implementing TLS/SSL encryption and user authentication to make Terminal Chat suitable for cloud deployment (AWS).

 **Goal:** Transform the current LAN-only chat into a secure, internet-ready application.